mikerae/connect4/README.md

 ```
 pip3 freeze > requirements.txt
 ```
-This is the contents of  are the project requirements.txt file:
+This is the contents of the project requirements.txt file:
 ```
 cachetools==5.2.0
 colorama==0.4.5